-A charge of £635k to increase the insurance provision in line with the actuarial report dated 30th September 2012.
-This has been partly offset by a £257k underspend on the Legal and Insurance budget and a planned transfer to the Insurance Reserve of £104k no longer required.
+Includes a charge of £635k to increase the insurance provision in line with the actuarial report dated 30th September 2012.
+This has been partly offset by a £257k underspend on the Legal and Insurance budget.

 Segmental Analysis

 The results can be analysed across operating segments as follows: